Master in Nursing by Research

 Program Overview

-What is the aim of the Master of Nursing (Public Health) program?
+What is the aim of the Master in Nursing (By Research) program?

-• The Master of Nursing (Public Health) program at LUC offers advanced nursing and healthcare knowledge for Nurses looking to enhance their careers, take on greater responsibilities, or specialize in a specific area.
-Refining their Nursing skills.
+• The Master in Nursing (By Research) program at LUC offers advanced nursing and healthcare knowledge for nurses looking to enhance their careers, take on greater responsibilities, or specialize in a specific area.

-This two-to-four-year program equips students with the tools and experience needed to continue making a valuable impact in today’s modern healthcare system.
+• This two-to-four-years program equips students with the tools and experience needed to continue making a valuable impact in today’s modern healthcare system.

 2 years (Full time)